-Working in groups of 2, students will conduct a research project in one of the topics allocated by
+Working individually, students will conduct a research project in one of the topics allocated by

-the course coordinator, which will be the basis for a 20-minute oral presentation in Spanish on that topic.......
-30%
+the course coordinator, which will be the basis for a 15-minute oral presentation in Spanish on that topic.......
+20%

 Students will be required to write a 1500 word essay in Spanish on one of the 2 topics allocated

-SubmissionSubmission of assignments is via MyUni on the dates indicated in the "Program of Activities" in the course outline.
+SubmissionSubmission of assignments is via MyUni on the dates indicated in the "Program of Activities".

 Grades for your performance in this course will be awarded in accordance with the following scheme: